There are so many knitting tools to choose from today. And it's so fun to go shopping for them. But you may be wondering which ones you really need.

 This little knitting tool is a needle and stitch gauge and it tells you what size your knitting needles are.
 Just poke the needle through the holes until you find the one that fits.

 It also tells you what your knitting gauge is.
-Knitting gauge means how many stitches and row you have per inch.
+Knitting gauge means how many stitches and rows you have per inch.
 See that little slot on the left side?
 That helps you determine how many stitches and rows you have per inch.
 You can read more about gauge right here.

 This is my favorite cable needle.
 It is called a U cable stitch holder and when I finally managed to buy these my cable knitting became a whole lot better and I got a whole lot happier.